 My scholarship has enabled me to explore the world with the sponsored study aboard experience.
-I had the opportunity to enrich myself culturally while studying abroad in England this past summer and become a true twenty-first century learner equipped with global knowledge and experience.
-It was the adventure of a lifetime and I wouldn't trade it for the world.
-My scholarship has also given me the opportunity to attend college, with my thoughts focused on my current education along with what's next in terms of my life goals and aspirations, without dreading the hardship to come of student debt that so many students endure after their college graduation.
-However, one of the best things that my scholarship has enabled me to do is get acquainted with a group of nineteen other EC Scholar students that I get to call my family for the next four years.
+I had the opportunity to enrich myself culturally while studying abroad in England for the past two summers and become a true twenty-first century learner equipped with global knowledge and experience.
+My scholarship has also given me the opportunity to attend college with my thoughts focused on my current education along with what's next in terms of my life goals and aspirations, without dreading the hardship to come of student debt that so many students endure after their college graduation.
+However, one of the best things that my scholarship has enabled me to do is get acquainted with a group of eighteen other EC Scholar students that I get to call my Pirate family.